oneup03/VRto3D/README.md

     - If you use 3D Fix Manager instead of Nvidia Control Panel for these steps, your PC may crash
 - Launch SteamVR and verify that 3DVision is displaying properly with just SteamVR
 - Use `Ctrl + Alt + Insert` to dismiss the 3DVision Green text
-- Disable 3D from Nvidia Control Panel (This may not be needed if you are running a VR-native game)
+- Disable 3D from Nvidia Control Panel (This may not be needed if you are running a VR-native or non-DX12 game)
     - It is normal for the SteamVR window to display `Warning: attempt to run Stereoscopic 3D in non-stereo display mode`
 - Launch your Game
 - Make Game display in Windowed mode in-game or via `Alt + Enter`